 We do not recommend putting food in the kennels during flight.
 Moreover, we suggest feeding your pet no less than 5 hours before his flight.
 We have found you will have a cleaner kennel when your pet arrives.
-The less he has to eat before he goes, the less there is to "eliminate" en route.
+The

 If your pet has a toy he likes to play with, you should be able to include it.
 We recommend it be a soft toy or a tennis ball and not a hard bone.
-Because of heightened security concerns, please be aware we may be forced to remove the toy, so please do not send one of significant sentimental value.
+Because of heightened security concerns, please be aware we may be forced to remove the toy, so please do not send one of significant